Sigmund Freud Private University

 Sigmund Freud Private University (SFU) is a private and for-profit university accredited by the Agency for Quality Assurance and Accreditation Austria.
 It uses different names for itself, often Sigmund Freud Private University, in some instances, however, it calls itself Sigmund Freud Private University Vienna or Sigmund Freud University.
 It is located in Vienna, Austria and was first accredited in 2005.
 As a university in the field of Human Sciences, SFU specializes in Psychotherapy Science, Psychology, Medicine (since 2015), and Law (since 2016).

+The sponsoring organization is Sigmund Freud PrivatUniversität GmbH, whose sole shareholder is SFU Forschungs- und Verwaltungs GmbH.

+In August 2024, it was announced that Johannes Pollak, the former president of Webster Vienna Private University, would succeed Alfred Pritz as president of Sigmund Freud Private University.
+The transition took place in August 2025.

+In 2026, Oakley Capital, a British company specializing in investments in the higher education, education, and technology sectors, acquired SFU.

+The investment firm is taking over the operating company of SFU.
+An Austrian holding company (OCG Skilled Education Holding GmbH / “Skilled Education”) was established for the acquisition of SFU.
+The project was carried out in collaboration with a group of international education and higher education experts led by Kevin Lynch, who will serve as managing director of the Austrian operating and holding company.
+Plans include further expansion of the academic offerings at the Vienna campus, collaborations with other universities, and investments in digitalization, research, and innovative teaching formats.
+According to SFU, the university’s academic autonomy will remain fully intact.

 Psychotherapy Science as an academic discipline

 Sigmund Freud Private University pioneered the study of Psychotherapy Science as an academic degree.
 This program approaches Psychotherapy by emphasizing research activities, practical training, and academic exchange among different psychotherapy schools.
 Sigmund Freud Private University is one of the only academic institutions in the world where Psychotherapy is taught at an undergraduate level.

-The Faculty of Psychotherapy Sciences at Sigmund Freud Private University offers the Bachelor's, Master's, and Doctoral Programs in Psychotherapy Science, as well as psychotherapy training in a variety of methods, including Behaviour Therapy, Psychoanalysis, Individual Psychology, Gestalt, Person-centred Psychotherapy and Systemic Family Therapy.
+The Faculty of Psychotherapy Sciences at Sigmund Freud Private University offers the Bachelor's, Master's, and Doctoral Programs in Psychotherapy Science, as well as psychotherapy training in a variety of methods, including Behaviour Therapy, Psychoanalysis, Individual Psychology, Gestalt, Psychodrama and Systemic Family Therapy.

-Key members of faculty at Sigmund Freud Private University include: Prof. Alfred Pritz, Prof. Giselher Guttmann, Prof. Bernd Rieken, Dr. Gerhard Benetka, Dr. Jutta Fiegl, Mag.
-Eva Pritz, Heinz Laubreuter, Prof. Thomas Druyen, Dr. Omar Gelo, Dr. Albina Colden, Dr. Diana Braakmann, Dr. Werner Gruber and Mag.
-Stefan Hampl.
+The Faculty of Psychotherapy Science is headed by Dean Andrea Jesser.
+Martin Kuška serves as Vice Dean for Research, and Sascha Giebelhausen as Vice Dean for International Affairs.

 All degree programmes in Psychotherapy Science are offered in German and in English.

-Sigmund Freud Private University hosts the annual International Summer School in Psychotherapy—an intensive, four-week program in the fundamentals of psychotherapy theory and practice for students and professionals from around the world.
+Sigmund Freud Private University hosts the annual International Summer School in Psychotherapy—an intensive, two-week program in the fundamentals of psychotherapy theory and practice for students and professionals from around the world.

-The Eastern European Institute at Sigmund Freud Private University was established in 2008, with the goals to aid in the development of the field of Psychotherapy in Eastern European nations, and to establish a Psychotherapy Research Center that deals specifically with Eastern European issues.

-One of the research focuses at Sigmund Freud Private University is messies.
-It comes from the word mess.
-It describes those who can't use their home as a place for relaxation after taking part in everyday tasks such as a job.
-Messies may gather things until their home is so full, that there is barely any room for the messies themselves.
-Messies may also fail at necessary tasks such as cleaning and handling food, clothing, and laundry.